jpgoldberg/toy-crypto-math/docs/source/modules/wycheproof/usage.rst

-For the example below, we will step through parts of that, but will sometimes need to use a different flow so that each of the parts actually runs when contructing this document.
+For the example below, we will step through parts of that, but will sometimes need to use a different flow so that each of the parts actually runs when constructing this document.

 An example
 +++++++++++

-We will be testing RSA decryption from PyCryptodome_ against the Wycheproof OAEP test data for 2048-bit keys with SHA1 as the hash algrorithm and MGF1SHA1 as the mask generation function.
+We will be testing RSA decryption from PyCryptodome_ against the Wycheproof OAEP test data for 2048-bit keys with SHA1 as the hash algorithm and MGF1SHA1 as the mask generation function.
 The data file for those tests is in ``testvectors_v1/rsa_oaep_2048_sha1_mgf1sha1_test.json`` relative to WP_ROOT.

 In what follows, we assume that you have already set up ``WP_ROOT`` as a :py:class:`pathlib.Path` with the appropriate file system location.
-See :ref:`sec-wycheproof-obtain` for discusson of ways to do that.
+See :ref:`sec-wycheproof-obtain` for discussion of ways to do that.

 Set up loader
 --------------